lucho1/CronosEngine/docs/README.md

    * Hierarchy system
    * Tranformations & AA/OO BBs

-* Mesh & Textures importing
+* Mesh & Textures importing (supportted formats: .tga, .dds, .png, .jpg, .jpeg)
 * Resource Manager: All data saved/loaded in binary own format and loaded into a Resource Manager to optimize resources loading and avoiding files duplication.
 All assets in the filesystem are loaded and saved to own file format from the beginning, and, if loaded, loaded from the own file format.
-* Extensive Filesystem with good UI/UX Functionalities (asset finder, good navigation system, drag & drop...)
+* Extensive Filesystem with good UI/UX Functionalities (asset finder, explorer opener, good navigation system, files & folders creation from Asset Inspector, renaming, drag & drop...)
 * Scene Serialization

 * Many different types of primitives creation (check it out!)